github/rest-api-docs-md/organizations/get.md

 - `since` (integer): An organization ID.
 Only return organizations with an ID greater than this ID.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists all organizations, in the order that they were created.

+**Note:** Pagination is powered exclusively by the `since` parameter.
+Use the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers) to get the URL for the next page of organizations.